skorokithakis/stavros-notes/content/drone-stuff/ardupilot-setup-checklist.md

 #### Fly down

-Set the throttle to 0 and start pushing on the pitch stick until your airspeed equals your "comfortable cruise speed" from the previous step.
+Set the throttle to 0 and start pitching down until your airspeed equals your trim speed from the previous step.
 Note down:

 - [ ] The vertical speed from the variometer (in m/s).